bcoe/yearincommits/README.md

 * it was a fun little hacking project, i.e., don't take it seriously:
   * the quantity of commits does not reflect on the quality of commits.
   * It only looks at your personal projects.

+## Contribute

+As you may have noticed, I'm not a designer.
+Patches welcome!